TerryMinal/leftTwickz/README.md

 ### D3 feature utilization:
-Each country will be a selection that can be used to incorporate the data Slider/buttons will add a sort of “time axis” to our data
+Each country will be a selection that can be used to incorporate the data Slider/buttons will add a sort of “time axis” to our data Used svg and d3 to draw out the map
+Used svg to find the centroids of each country to display pop up